thi-ng/umbrella/packages/transducers-hdom/README.md

 ## About

-This package provides a single `updateUI` function, a side-effecting & stateful transducer which receives [@thi.ng/hdom](https://github.com/thi-ng/umbrella/tree/master/packages/hdom) component trees, diffs each against the previous value and applies any
+This package provides a single `updateDOM` function, a side-effecting & stateful transducer which receives [@thi.ng/hdom](https://github.com/thi-ng/umbrella/tree/master/packages/hdom) component trees, diffs each against the previous value and applies any